TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

    * - camera_time_ns
      - uint64
      - Timestamp when the device itself captured the image.
 Only useful for GigE.
-   * - framerate
-     - double
-     - framerate the backend has.
    * - is_damaged
      - bool
      - Flag noting if the buffer is damaged in any way.
 Only useful when drop-incomplete-buffer=false.